 The Master Promissory Note (MPN) for Direct Stafford Loans is an agreement between the borrower, the lender, and the school.
 This agreement authorizes the school to credit the funds to the student’s account.
 The MPN is simply your promise to repay the loan under the terms detailed within it.
 (It is important to note that completing the MPN does NOT mean you are required to take out a loan.)
 Your FAFSA generally prompts you to complete the MPN, but you can also complete it by visiting https://studentloans.gov/myDirectLoan/index.action.

 Completion of the Virtual Financial Aid Office (VFAO) Entrance Interview will provide our college with the data needed to process your financial aid.
 Once the interview is completed, you will be able to view a preliminary financial aid package, but please note that these figures may be adjusted once your information is processed.
 Please visit https://boston.vfao.com to begin your VFAO Entrance Interview now.

-Once the above three steps are completed, keep in mind the following:
+Once the above four steps are completed, keep in mind the following: